Betting on Week 9 college football? Here are the best betting apps, sportsbook promos

-How to bet on Week 9 college football: Where to bet, promos, betting sites for Ole Miss vs. Oklahoma, more
+How to bet on Week 9 college football: Where to bet, promos, betting sites for Texas A&M vs. LSU, more

-Here's how to bet on the Week 9 college football schedule, including Ole Miss vs. Oklahoma on Saturday, October 25
+Here's how to bet on the Week 9 college football schedule, including LSU vs. Texas A&M on Saturday, October 25

-Other notable Week 9 college football betting lines include No. 10 Vanderbilt (-2.5, 52.5) vs. No. 15 Missouri and No. 20 LSU vs. No. 3 Texas A&M (-2.5, 48.5).
+Other notable Week 9 college football betting lines include No. 10 Vanderbilt (-2.5, 52.5) vs. No. 15 Missouri and No. 20 LSU vs. No. 3 Texas A&M (-2.5, 49.5).
+In-state rivalries will also take center stage on Saturday, including Michigan vs. Michigan State (+14.5) and Kansas State vs. Kansas (-3.5).
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Week 9 of college football, you can read more below, along with picks for some of the biggest games.
 They can help you figure out where to bet on college football.

 Sportsbook offers